-Using three years’ worth of data, SD DOE will look at SPI indicators over those three years to determine which subgroups are underperforming across all eligible indicators at each school.
-Subgroup size should be small enough to determine groups of students in need of additional support, but large enough to protect student privacy.
-The department will start by looking at Full Academic Year (FAY) subgroup N size of the tested year to determine if the subgroup meets the N size of 10.
-Then, SD DOE will look at student performance over those three years for the all students group compared to the subgroups and the Gap group (see above for a description of this super subgroup).
-Because of the small nature of most subgroups in most schools across the state, to ensure that SD DOE is identifying only those schools for whom they are reasonably certain a true gap exists and to prevent the potential identification of a school for improvement due to one anomalous test score by one or a few student(s), SD DOE will look at the averages and a 95 percent confidence interval by the underperforming subgroup and all students group to determine if there are disproportionate rates of performance.
-For example, if the lower bound of the confidence interval of all indicators for the all student group places the all student range above the upper bound of the confidence interval of a subgroup or the Gap group, SD DOE may determine the rates to be disproportional and identify this school for targeted support.
-Using confidence intervals in this manner allows the state to use a smaller n size, thus including more of the small, rural pockets of schools in the accountability system, but allows designations to be made in a manner that takes into account the volatility of small sample sizes, and ensures that schools are identified for truly underperforming subgroups.
+South Dakota defines consistently underperformance as any subgroup that is performing in the bottom of each statewide subgroup performance for all eligible SPI indicators over a period of three years.
+Comparing like subgroups will ensure the lowest performing subgroups throughout the state are being identified for support.
+Schools that are identified as Comprehensive Support and Improvement will not be identified for Targeted Support and Improvement.
+Subgroups for schools identified as Comprehensive Support and Improvement will be removed prior to ranking the performance of each subgroup.

+The department will start by looking at Full Academic Year (FAY) subgroup N size of the tested year to determine if the subgroup meets the N size of 10 per SPI indicator.
+Then, SD DOE will look at subgroup performance in all eligible indactors over the most recent three years for all subgroups in all schools in the state, ranking the performance for each subgroup.
+Schools with one or more subgroups in the bottom will be designated a Targeted Support and Improvement School.
+Only subgroups performing below the state’s average for each indicator will be identified for Targeted Support and Improvement.

 Additional Targeted Support.
 Describe the State’s methodology, for identifying schools in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State’s methodology under ESEA section 1111(c)(4)(D), including the year in which the State will first identify such schools and the frequency with which the State will, thereafter, identify such schools.
 (ESEA section 1111(d)(2)(C)-(D))

-SD DOE will identify from the list of schools with consistently underperforming subgroups, any public school with a federally defined subgroup or a Gap group performing no better on any eligible indicator than the aggregate performance by schools designated for Comprehensive Support in that academic year over a period of three years.
+SD DOE will identify from the list of schools with consistently underperforming subgroups, any public school with a federally defined subgroup performing no better on any eligible indicator than the aggregate performance by schools designated for Comprehensive Support in that academic year over a period of three years.
 Designation will first take place using the results of the 2017-18 data, for the 2018-19 school year, and annually thereafter.

-This will be calculated by flagging any public school with a federally defined subgroup or Gap group performing at a level that is below the performance of schools identified for comprehensive support for each indicator for three consecutive years.
-Similar to the manner in which confidence intervals are applied to targeted support schools, a 95 percent confidence interval will be used when applying this calculation to help smooth out the volatile nature of data that uses small n sizes.
-Any subgroup whose upper confidence bound for all indicators is less than the lower confidence bound for comprehensive support schools will flag a school for additional targeted support.
-This allows the state to hold the maximum number of schools accountable, but minimizes the potential for identification of a school in error.
+This will be calculated by flagging any public school with a federally defined subgroup performing at a level that is below the performance of schools identified for comprehensive support for each indicator for three consecutive years.